fhircast/sandbox.js/README.md

 ## Endpoints description
 ### Server (hub) endpoints
 "/api/hub": POST with form query string to receive subscription requests from the clients

  "/notify": POST with JSON payload to receive events from the clients

-"/log": (on ws not http), Websocket to broadcast the server side logs to the client browser.

 ### Client endpoints

 "/client": POST with JSON payload to receive events and subscribtion cancelations from the hub.

-"/client": GET with standard query string to receive callback check from the hub
+"/client": GET with standard query string to receive callback check from the hub.

+### Sandbox endpoints (not in the standard)

 "/": GET with HTML/JavaScript (frontend.html file) to provide the web page to subscribe and post events to the hub.

+"/log": (on ws not http), Websocket to broadcast the server side logs to the client browser.